aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Interface/Interface_-_Use_Quadratic_Structure.rst

 :Default:	Automatic

-This option is currently used only by the solver :ref:`KNITRO`.
+This option is currently used only by the solver :ref:`SolverKnitro`.
 Possible values are:

     *	Off
     *	On